Succeed, Success, Successful, and Successfully: How Are They Used Differently?

 Practice

-In the following sentences, fill in the blanks with succeed, success, successful, or successfully.
+Fill in the blanks with succeed, success, successful, or successfully.

 1. Chris ________ completed his master's degree in Linguistics.